 Prime Bare Boards

 We all know how important it is to protect your siding and trim.
-If you don’t, scroll back up and re-read the bit about wood work.
+If you don’t know this, scroll back up and re-read the bit about wood work.
 If you have brand new boards or older boards that just need a little TLC you’ll want to prime them.
 We also highly recommend priming areas where snow typically sits; the bottom of the home and areas by the roof line.
 It’s a simple step but really helps your paint stick.

 Protect Your Home